Troubled waters: The story of the maligned Fullers ferry Kea

 • 2019: Fullers pleads guilty to failing to comply with a duty that exposed an individual to risk of death or serious injury and later announces it is in the process of decommissioning the Kea.

-• 2020: Fullers is sentenced in the Auckland District Court and is ordered to pay $155,000 in reparation and fines and issued with a work health and safety project order.
+• 2020: Fullers is sentenced in the Auckland District Court and is fined and ordered to pay $155,000 in reparations.
+It is also issued with a work health and safety project order.